richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ## Advantages‭

 You are a novice R programmer.
 You have a brilliant idea.
 You follow that avenue.
-All your packages will benefit!
+All your packages will benefit.

 A year later, you regret that descision.
 You could have known you should not have done that, would you have read those books